How a Montessori Education Nurtures Skills for a STEAM-Focused Future

 - Drawing, painting, sewing, and clay work

-This child-led learning environment focuses on the creative process rather than the outcome, encouraging confidence, expression, and holistic development.
+child-led learning environment focuses on the creative process rather than the outcome, encouraging confidence, expression, and

 5. Mathematics: From Concrete to Abstract

-The Montessori approach to math concepts is rooted in hands-on education and experiential learning.
+Montessori approach to math concepts is rooted in

 - Build strong number sense